 Class attendance is part of course participation.
 Although students are graded on academic achievement and performance rather than on attendance per se, there are several in class activities, assignments, and quizzes that are completed and handed in during scheduled class times.
 These assignments are required and contribute to the final course grade.
+If one is not in class, no make-ups are allowed unless documentation is provided.

-Please be sure to login on ZOOM with camera ability to assure student visibility for online class on time.
-You must be online with cameras at the start of class time for attendance and participation credit.
+Please be sure to login on ZOOM with camera ability to assure student visibility for online class.
+It is strongly suggested as students who have cameras on engage in class activities, participation and earn higher grades.

-Should a student be absent more than two days of a course, one must bring in documentation of the day and time of absence on official letterhead the very day or next class session otherwise excused absence is not valid.
+Should a student be absent more than two days of a course, one must bring in documentation of the day and time of absence on official letterhead the very next class session otherwise excused absence is not valid.